Rating:

 For this reason, we do not consider corn a preferred component in any dog food.

-The second ingredient is pork meal.
+The second ingredient lists pork meal.
 Pork meal is considered a meat concentrate and contains nearly 300% more protein than fresh pork.

 The third ingredient is wheat.
-Wheat is another problematic grain and subject to the same issues as corn (previously discussed).
+Wheat is another cereal grain and subject to the same issues as corn (previously discussed).

-The sixth item is corn gluten meal.
-Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate (the good stuff) washed out of it.
+The sixth ingredient is corn gluten meal.
+Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

 Compared to meat, glutens are inferior grain-based proteins lower in many of the essential amino acids dogs need for life.

-The seventh ingredient lists poultry by-product meal… a dry rendered product of slaughterhouse waste.
+The seventh ingredient is poultry by-product meal, a dry rendered product of slaughterhouse waste.
 It’s made from what’s left of slaughtered poultry after all the prime cuts have been removed.

 We consider poultry by-products slightly lower in quality than a single-species ingredient (like chicken by-products).